galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >
 > ![Figure 10.
 StringTie algorithm details](../../images/differential_isoform/stringtie_algorithm.png "Transcript assembly pipeline for StringTie.
 It begins with a set of RNA-seq reads that have been mapped to the genome.
 StringTie iteratively extracts the heaviest path from a splice graph, constructs a flow network, computes maximum flow to estimate abundance, and then updates the splice graph by removing reads that were assigned by the flow algorithm.
 This process repeats until all reads have been assigned.
 Source: Perea et al., 2015")
 >
 > **StringTie** uses an aggressive strategy for identifying and removing spurious spliced alignments.
 If a spliced read is aligned with more than 1% mismatches, keeping in mind that Illumina sequencers have an error rate < 0.5%, then **StringTie** requires 25% more reads than usual to support that particular spliced alignment.
-In addition, if a spliced read spans a very long intron (more than 100,000 bp), **StringTie** accepts that alignment only if a larger anchor of 25 bp is present on both sides of the splice site.
+In addition, if a spliced read spans a very long intron, **StringTie** accepts that alignment only if a larger anchor of 25 bp is present on both sides of the splice site.
 Here the term *anchor* refers to the portion of the read aligned within the exon beginning at the exon-intron boundary ({% cite Kovaka2019 %}).
 >
 >
 {: .comment}